redwoodjs/redwoodjs-com-archive/docs/authentication.md

 Below are the parameters that `logIn()` and `signUp()` accept:

 - `providerId`: Accepts one of the supported auth providers as a **string**.
 If no arguments are passed to `login() / signUp()` this will default to 'google.com'.
 Provider strings passed as a single argument to `login() / signUp()` will be cast to this value in the object.
 - `email`: Accepts a **string** of a users email address.
-Used in conjunction with `password` and requires that Firebase has emamil authentication enabled as an option.
+Used in conjunction with `password` and requires that Firebase has email authentication enabled as an option.
 - `password`: Accepts a **string** of a users password.
 Used in conjunction with `email` and requires that Firebase has email authentication enabled as an option.
 - `scope`: Accepts an **array** of strings ([Google OAuth Scopes](https://developers.google.com/identity/protocols/oauth2/scopes)), which can be added to the requested Google OAuth Provider.
 These will be added using the Google OAuth *addScope* method.
-- `customParameters`: accepts an **object** with the [optional parameters](https://firebase.google.com/docs/reference/js/firebase.auth.GoogleAuthProvider#setcustomparameters) for the Google OAuth Provider *setCustomParmeters* method.
+- `customParameters`: accepts an **object** with the [optional parameters](https://firebase.google.com/docs/reference/js/firebase.auth.GoogleAuthProvider#setcustomparameters) for the Google OAuth Provider *setCustomParameters* method.
 [Valid parameters](https://developers.google.com/identity/protocols/oauth2/openid-connect#authenticationuriparameters) include 'hd', 'include_granted_scopes', 'login_hint' and 'prompt'.

 #### Firebase Auth Examples